umd-lhcb/umd-lhcb.github.io/README.md

 ## Build
 To build, first checkout the `build` branch:
 ```
-git fetch
+git fetch origin
 git checkout -b build origin/build
 ```

-Then edit the `index.md` to your liking.
+Then edit the `index.md` to your likings.
 After commit, push your changes to the same branch:
 ```
 git push origin build